 - Account Termination: Complete loss of payment processing ability

-For high-volume merchants, these penalties can quickly escalate into tens of thousands of dollars monthly.
+For high-volume merchants, these penalties can quickly escalate to tens of thousands of dollars monthly.
+With the April 2026 threshold drop to 1.5%, non-compliance costs will increase for merchants currently operating in the 1.5-2.2% range.

-The Visa Acquirer Monitoring Program 2025 requires ongoing attention, rather than reactive measures taken after problems arise.
-High-risk merchants who wait until they trigger monitoring programs often face limited options and higher costs.
+The Visa Acquirer Monitoring Program 2026 requires ongoing attention, rather than reactive measures taken after problems arise.
+With the critical April 1, 2026, threshold drop to 1.5% approaching, high-risk merchants who wait until they trigger monitoring programs will face limited options and higher costs.

 The key is partnering with a processor that understands your industry's unique challenges and provides the specialized tools needed for compliance.
-With the right support, you can maintain healthy ratios while continuing to grow your business.
+With the right support, you can maintain healthy ratios while continuing to grow your business—even under the stricter 2026 standards.

 Apply now for specialized high-risk payment processing with built-in VAMP compliance tools.